SSWConsulting/SSW.Rules.Content/rules/website-chatbot/rule.md

 * Botpress lacks the intuitive interface of Chatbase, and is more prone non-sequeter conversation without extensive workflow development and testing

 ![Figure: Although Botpress seems to have more attention online recently, this may be because it's harder to configure so people are Googling it to help with that](botpress-vs-chatbase.jpg)

-When selecting the best chatbot for your website, consider your specific needs and preferences.
-While Botpress offers a wide range of features, Chatbase's ease of customization, user-friendly interface, and robust GPT integration make it the superior choice for most users.

-Evaluate your requirements and choose the platform that best aligns with your goals.